dipeshy/omarecipes/cheese-cake.md

 ### Instructions

-1. Mix create cheese and sugar
+1. Mix cream cheese and sugar
 2. Add heavy cream and mix
 3. Add sour cream, flour, salt and vanilla bean and mix
 4. Add and mix eggs one at a time to avoid lumpy batter